alpha-dragon-org/dragon-module1-tokeninfo/README.md

 # Intro to Dragon's Data-Modules

 Dragon is a browser extension that visualizes the concentrations in power for any token on the Solana blockchain.
-The extension is separated into "data-modules" that provide different analyses on a token's holders.
+The extension is separated into modules that provide different analyses on a token.
 Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know in the trenches.

-The initial release includes four data-modules, and the one for this bounty is:
+The initial release includes four modules, and the module for this bounty is:

 **1. Token Info**
 - This module displays a basic overview on token information like ticker, age, market cap, and number of holders.
-It will also display basic security metrics such as mint authority revoked, freeze authority revoked, and a locked liquidity pool.
+It also displays fundamental security measures such as if the mint authority is revoked, freeze authority revoked, and a is the liquidity pool locked.
 See all details about the data to fetch for this module [below](#module-details).

 ---